The Waterfall project management method has once been on trend, but eventually became overshadowed by Agile, Scrum, Lean, PRINCE2, and Kanban.

 - Assemble the project team if not yet available.
 In project management, the team is often there already.
 Yet sometimes we need to find a few more team members with the required expertise.
 In rare cases, a PM will put the team together from scratch.

 The next phase is design.
-Here we create a detailed project plan and start assigning the tasks.
+Here we create a detailed project plan and start assigning the tasks in everyone’s digital weekly planners.

 We involve team members and ask for their expert input.